 Implementation Action Description Comment Rezoning The rezoning of the Port Drive Waterfront area will follow the adoption of this Plan.
 Interim Front Street Extension The interim Front Street extension provides access to the site and the NPA lands beyond.
 It also involves implementing the rail control gates and infrastructure to protect the rail operations and public safety.
 Anticipate the final build out of the full Front Street extension and provide suitable services and infrastructure.
 Interim Waterfront Walkway Extension The interim Walkway provides access to the waterfront via a public path.
 While it will not include the full design of the envisioned Walkway, it enables the public immediate waterfront access.
-Anticipate future walkway design details and seek out opportunities to prepare for the full build out of the Walkway, including the lands that will be required for an elevated walkway.
-Secondary Access Study Determining the secondary access, south of the Plan area, is key to unlocking the full development potential of the waterfront area.
+Anticipate future walkway design details and seek out opportunities to prepare for the full build out of the Walkway Secondary Access Study Determining the secondary access, south of the Plan area, is key to unlocking the full development potential of the waterfront area.
 This involves community consultation and continued coordination among adjacent land owners and property users.
 Not only will a secondary access open up the site, but it is also a necessary provision for any development as a fundamental planning principle.